MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 Yes.

-### Can I see the confidence score of a table with column type text, number, date, and checkbox?**
+### Can I get the confidence score of a table with column type text, number, date, and checkbox?

-Yes, you can see the confidence score of these text data types.
+Yes, you can get the confidence score of these text data types.

 ### Is it possible to get a confidence score for rows in a table?